valera-rozuvan-archive/react-babel-standalone/README.md

 # React + Babel Standalone

+## wip has moved

+Future work on this repository has moved to the monorepo [valera-rozuvan/experiments](https://github.com/valera-rozuvan/experiments).
+This repo is archived for historic purposes (to preserve commit history).
+Navigate over to [experiments/react-babel-standalone](https://github.com/valera-rozuvan/experiments/tree/main/react-babel-standalone) to see updates (if any).

+## introduction

 Example of React + Babel Standalone application.
 Without any help of such tools as Gulp, Browserify, Webpack, etc.

 ## See live